orlovaleksandr89/onlineStore/README.md

 **Database**

 A MongoDB Atlas database is used for the data layer.
-The database schemas are defined with 4 models: userModel, productModel, orderModel and reviewModel.
+The database schemas are defined with 6 models: USER, ROLE, ORDER, TYPE, ITEM and CART.